ritza-co/replit-teachers/02-building-a-centralised-autograder.md

     main()
 ```

-Change the comment on the very first line to match the format that your students are used to identifying themselves by.
+Change the comment on the very first line to match the format of your students' identification numbers.
 This will be used in the report that the server generates and also for the directory names that it uses to store the students' code.

 The two global variables at the top indicate whether the student is ready to submit or not.
-By default, the code is in testing mode and when the student presses the "run" button, it will run their code and display the results to them.
+By default, the code is in testing mode and when the student presses the `Run` button, it will run their code and display the results to them.

 Once they uncomment the `# MODE = "SUBMIT"` line, it changes to submission mode.
-Now when the student hits the run button, it'll submit the code to our server.
+Now when the student hits the `Run` button, it will submit the code to our server.

 The `add()` and `subtract()` functions are starter code for the student to work from.
 The `test()` function runs these functions with some sample inputs and shows the results to the student.